nel349/calchas/docs/TECHNICAL_ARCHITECTURE.md

 **End of Technical Architecture**

-For build progress and implementation roadmap, see: `PROJECT_STATUS.md`
+For build progress and implementation roadmap, see: `PROJECT_STATUS.md` (this directory)